A Driver-Vehicle Model for ADS Scenario-based Testing

 \subsection{Vehicle Motion (RQ2)}

-As the primary goal is to simulate human controlled vehicles, a good model must reflect the human-driving behavior and how vehicles move in naturalistic traffic conditions.
+\looseness=-1 As the primary goal is to simulate human-operated vehicles, a good model must reflect the human-driving behavior and how vehicles move in naturalistic traffic conditions.
 To evaluate the motion realism, we use SDV models to replicate scenarios collected from urban traffic and compare their behavior with real vehicles.
 It is unreasonable to expect SDV models to drive exactly like the empirical vehicle, since not even humans drive equally.
 However, our model is designed to be highly configurable and adapt to different driving styles.
 With the proper configuration in the calibration process, we expect that SDV models can approximate the behavior of the empirical vehicles to a high degree given the same environment conditions.
 We use data from a busy signalized intersection during mid-day traffic in Waterloo, Canada, which is part of the Waterloo Multi-Agent Traffic Dataset \cite{online:wisetrafficdataset}.
-The ``birds-eye" image was collected using a drone and processed to label and track pedestrians and vehicles (Figure \ref{fig:dataset}).
+The ``birds-eye" video was collected using a drone and processed to label and track pedestrians and vehicles (Fig.~\ref{fig:dataset}).

 This experiment follows four steps: \begin{enumerate} \item \textit{Data preparation:} We classify the vehicle trajectories in the dataset into five scenario types based on the main maneuver they represent: (i) vehicle crossing intersection unconstrained (free), (ii) vehicle stopping (red light), (iii) vehicle resuming driving (green light), (iv) vehicle following a lead through the intersection (follow), and (v) vehicle partly following a lead when the lead merges or leaves mid-scenario (free/follow).
-In cases where a vehicle stops at a signal light, we split the trajectory into two scenarios, namely (ii) and (iii), in order to eliminate the waiting state where a simulated trajectory can trivially match the empirical vehicle.
+In cases where a vehicle stops at a signal light, we split the trajectory into two scenarios, namely (ii) and (iii), in order to eliminate the waiting state.
 Each such classified vehicle trajectory represents an individual experimental trial.